 Care packages and the military are so closely linked that most folks probably view them as going hand-in-hand.
 They aren’t wrong: deployed troops probably receive the majority of care packages.
 But once you get into the rhythm of sending care packages, you start to realize just how many people in your life could benefit from one!#carepackages don't have to be just for the #military.
 There are so many people in your life who would benefit from a #carepackage.
 Click To Tweet

 Much like military personnel, missionaries can be away from home for extended periods of time.
-Why wouldn’t they enjoy a few comforts from home?
+Depending on where their mission takes them, they may not have access to many of the comforts of home.
+Sending a few here and there is a perfect way to support them.

 Show me a new parent who feels completely in control of everything happening in their life and I will show you B’s new talent: pulling coins out of Roogie’s ears.
 Bottom line is that new parents would definitely appreciate a care package.

-You could certainly include baby necessities (like diapers and wipes), but consider sending things that are more for the parents.
+What to send: Baby necessities (like diapers and wipes) are great and will be appreciated, but consider sending things that are more for the parents.
 Maybe it’s a pre-cooked dinner or a gift card for take out to ease the burden at dinnertime.
 Extra coffee, a new movie to watch when the baby won’t sleep, pain relievers for the headaches that will come and maybe an adult beverage or two would be very welcome.